kio42069/os-notes/first.md

 Now anything the wc function returns, it will flow into the newfile.txt instead of getting rendered on the screen since the standard output is closed now

 - Piping can be used to combine processes: let the output of one prgram flow into another's input

+- Superuser is a user who can control all processes, and do a lot of other powerful things which a regular user cannot do.
+A regular user can only stop processes which they have created